Kubler-Ross Stages of Dying and Subsequent Models of Grief

 Wolfelt's Companioning Approach to Grieving

 There are no tasks to complete, and no focus is placed on "fixing" the grief.
-However, he does describe six "needs of grief" or mourning that are more experiential.
+However, he does describe 6 "needs of grief" or mourning that are more experiential.
 He acknowledges the need for grief to be both experienced and expressed, confronting the reality of the loss in tolerable doses.
 The bereaved must lean into or embrace the pain of the loss while focusing on self-compassion and self-care.
 He includes a narrative component as the bereaved transition their relationship with the departed from one of presence to one of memory and the need to explore their new identity in living without their lost beloved.
-They find a sense of meaning or peace with the loss and possibly confront their spiritual beliefs and framework while doing so.
-They also need to explore the positive aspects of their new identity after the loss.
-Finally, he also stresses the need to develop a support system that will encourage the bereaved toward self-compassion as grief resurges over the coming months and years.[9]
+They find meaning or peace with the loss and possibly confront their spiritual beliefs and framework.
+After the loss, they also need to explore the positive aspects of their new identity.
+Finally, he also stresses the need to develop a support system that encourages the bereaved toward self-compassion as grief resurges over the coming months and years.[9]

 Neimeyer's Narrative and Constructivist Model